 GBT Map Set and Track:

-I have a Great Basin Trail map set and GPX track available for aspiring hikers but under certain stipulations.
+I have a Great Basin Trail map set and GPX track available for aspiring hikers.
+These are available under certain stipulations.
 I have created an email address (firstname.lastname@example.org) to address questions and for potential obtainment of the GBT map set and track.
 I am open to freely sharing the resource but I will only acknowledge the requests based on my intimate knowledge of the aspiring hiker or after a set of interview questions.
-The set I have potentially available is a first draft/edition which will be updated by myself, or from feedback and information from other hikers.
+The set I have potentially available is a third draft/edition, which will be updated by myself, or from feedback and information from other hikers as the time comes.
 When the updates occur I will resend the updated draft to the folks that have already had the previous map set drafts.

 The Great Basin Trail is for the hiker, whether long distance or section or day hiker, who wants to explore the Great Basin region.
 I have put together a themed route solely contained within Nevada that I believe hits some of the highlights of this often overlooked region.
-Because of the remoteness, general nature of the rugged terrain, navigational and logistical challenges I will have some general interview questions to discuss skill level and experience, realistic goals and expectations, safety precautions and measures.
+Because of the remoteness, general nature of the rugged terrain, and navigational and logistical challenges, I will have some general interview questions to discuss skill level and experience, realistic goals and expectations, safety precautions and measures.
 Reason being is I do not want anyone to get in over their head who do not quite understand the endeavor they are undertaking.
 I understand this trail is not for everyone, especially inexperienced hikers.
 I understand as well that that phrase, 'inexperienced hikers,' is relative and/or subjective to any person or hiker.
 But since I have developed and hiked this route I understand the rigors and skill set needed to hike this route.
-And I am open to conversation about the GBT and map set resources.

 As stated above, if you want any further information please email me at email@example.com.
 I believe the GBT Map Set and Track bring together my effort in sharing a route I have fallen in love with.
 The GBT is incredibly rewarding and fulfilling.
 And if you are looking to further your skills, or a seeking another long distance trail, or require isolation and time spent in an incredibly scenic area, then the Great Basin Trail may suit your hankerings.